fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 Sweaty palms, heart pounding, and even shaking legs, all because I was talking to an attractive human being.
 There's so much I could write about here.

-Mostly, I've gained a whole new level of appreciation and respect for women and femininity.
+For example, I've gained a whole new level of appreciation and respect for women and femininity.
 As a guy, I'm largely rewarded for being confident and competent, which is great because I love getting better at skills I care about.
 But life has lots of ups and downs, and once in a while, it's nice to feel safe enough to be vulnerable about my feelings, concerns, hopes, and dreams.
-I've been hurt when opening up before, and it's definitely scary to do it, but it's always so worth it.
+Opening up is so scary, and I've been hurt when doing it before, but it's always so worth it.

 Recently, I met a beautiful girl who changed a lot about how I view relationships.
 She showed me how it's okay to drop the mask and be vulnerable.